 Blaming others or the world at large is a way of soliciting sympathy and avoiding the dreadful inner feeling of worthlessness.
 It is as if the martyr is saying to the world, “Look how much I am suffering, and through no fault of my own!
 Please sympathise with me and tell me it’s not my fault!”

 For martyrs, the idea of taking responsibility for improving or correcting their own lives is anathema.
-All negative personality patterns are like stuck records, and this one is stuck in a perpetual state of vicitmisation.
+All negative personality patterns are like stuck records, and this one is stuck in a perpetual state of victimization.
 To end the suffering would scupper any chance of having the mistreatment acknowledged and all wrong-doers finally exposed.

 It is important, though, that the suffering be seen as anything but self-inflicted or exaggerated.
 Hence, the martyr will outwardly deny any responsibility for his own suffering, and always exaggerate the role played by others.
-The martyr will also over-stress that his own motives are entirely pure—”I was only trying to help when suddenly he had a go at me for no reason!”
+The martyr will also over-stress that his own motives are entirely pure—”I was only trying to help when suddenly he lashed out at me for no reason!”

 Like all negative traits, martyrdom is a vicious circle.
 It simply creates the very experiences which the individual wants to avoid.